Less than full-time training for doctors

 - non-medical professional development such as management courses, law courses, fine arts courses or diploma in complementary therapies

-Most LTEBs ask for three months ’notice for those hoping to make a LTFT application.
-Local education and training boards (LETBs)will all have a process for determining eligibility and then making arrangements for your training plan.
-The difficulty for LETBs is accommodating all requests whilst at the same time ensuring training programmes remain fully populated and making sure that there are sufficient trainees overall.
+Most HEE local offices/ deaneries ask for three months ’notice for those hoping to make a LTFT application.
+HEE/ the deaneries have a process for determining eligibility and then making arrangements for your training plan.
+The difficulty for the local offices is accommodating all requests whilst at the same time ensuring training programmes remain fully populated and making sure that there are sufficient trainees overall.

 - improved work–life balance